fbpx

 Salad Bowl lettuce seeds are usually sown in trays with one seed per cell about 3-4 weeks before outdoor planting.
 If you’ve got lots of seeds, put two in each cell and trim off the weaker one after the sprouts emerge.

-Planting salad bowl lettuce in the garden
+planting salad bowl lettuce in the garden

 Buying and transplanting lettuce seedlings outdoors